 What is Organizational Culture and How Can it Drive Organizational Success

-While the policies and handbooks put together by HR can guide employees' outward behaviors, changing organizational culture positively can influence how employees treat each other, communicate with each other, get things done, etc.
+While the policies and employee handbooks put together by HR can guide employees' outward behaviors, changing organizational culture positively can influence how employees treat each other, communicate with each other, get things done, etc.

 What is the Iceberg Model of Culture

 In 1976, Edward T Hall developed the "Iceberg Model of Culture" – where he explains that organizational culture is like an iceberg found in polar seas.
 In an iceberg, nearly 10% of the iceberg is visible above the water surface, while most of the iceberg is hidden below the waterline.
 The same applies to Organizational Culture, which like an iceberg, has the characteristic of being highly disproportionate in its actual visibility.

 While some aspects of culture are easily perceived from the outside, often called the “surface culture,” what forms the foundation of a strong culture is often submerged deeper in the values and beliefs of the organization, called the underlying “deeper culture.”

 Aspects like workplace ambiance, dress code, systems, policies, processes, etc., are visible on the surface, and elements like shared values and beliefs, attitudes towards authority, competition, underlying assumptions, etc., form the deeper culture.

 Layers of the Iceberg Model of Culture

 Let’s now deep dive into these various layers of culture - both surface and deep aspects - and understand how it helps achieve organizational goals.

 There is no dress code, I love wearing my shorts to the office, and the flexible work hours are just bliss!" or similar things.
 These are the perceptions formed by people based on what they see, hear, or feel about organizational culture and leadership.